 This analysis forms the basis of attempts to measure company culture and see how well it is contributing to that organization achieving its strategic goals.
 Known as the Hofstede Multi-Focus Model, this analysis looks at several dimensions of an organization’s internal culture in an attempt to help them become more effective at what they do.

 One of the key dimensions this model looks at is whether a company tends towards being means-oriented or goal-oriented.
 Is the company focused on what it achieves, or how it achieves those goals?
 This is the cultural dimension that seems to most relate to the organization’s effectiveness in achieving its strategic goals.

 Hofstede found that companies with means-orientated cultures tend to have employees that are relatively risk-averse, and make less effort in their roles.

-Anyone who has worked in an organisation that’s strongly regulated will testify that an organisation that focuses on how work is carried out can be less able to achieve goals than one that has the freedom to be goal-orientated.
+Anyone who has worked in an organization that’s strongly regulated will testify that an organization that focuses on how work is carried out can be less able to achieve goals than one that has the freedom to be goal-orientated.